-- 1) Where two roof systems intersect, materials must be compatible with each other, or must be separated from contact by an intermediate separation layer. - 2) When a waterproofing roof assembly transitions - 1) down a slope onto a lower water-shedding assembly, the waterproofing membrane must lap over the water-shedding assembly by no less than 50 mm (2").

-- 2) up a slope and beneath a water-shedding assembly, - 1) the field membrane or membrane flashing must extend up the water-shedding slope at least - 1) 200 mm (8"), plus 75 mm (3") for the overlap by the water-shedding system, when measured vertically from the water plane, or 150 mm (6") when measured vertically from the maximum water level. - 2) 300 mm (12") plus 75 mm (3") for the overlap by the water-shedding system, when measured vertically from the water plane or maximum water level, in regions with typical heavy snow. - 2) the termination of the membrane on the slope must be mechanically secured, separately from the water-shedding system. - 3) fasteners for the water-shedding assembly must be at least 200 mm (8") above the finished surface of the waterproofing assembly (when measured vertically from the water plane), or 300 mm (12") for regions with heavy snow. - 4) the water-shedding materials must overlap the waterproofing assembly by at least 150 mm (6"). - 3) with a wall, wall membranes and finishes must positively lap membrane flashing by at least 75 mm (3")
+- 1) Where two roof systems intersect, materials must be compatible with each other, or must be separated from contact by an intermediate separation layer. - 2) When a Waterproofing System assembly transitions - 1) down a slope onto a lower Water-shedding System, the waterproofing membrane must lap over the Water-shedding System by no less than 50 mm (2"). - 2) up a slope and beneath a Water-shedding System, - 1) the field membrane or membrane flashing must extend up the water-shedding slope at least - 1) 200 mm (8"), plus 75 mm (3") for the overlap by the Water-shedding System, when measured vertically from the water plane, or 150 mm (6") when measured vertically from the maximum water level. - 2) 300 mm (12") plus 75 mm (3") for the overlap by the Water-shedding System, when measured vertically from the water plane or maximum water level, in regions with typical heavy snow. - 2) the termination of the membrane on the slope must be mechanically secured, separately from the Water-shedding System. - 3) fasteners for the Water-shedding System must be at least 200 mm (8") above the finished surface of the Waterproofing System (when measured vertically from the water plane), or 300 mm (12") for regions with heavy snow. - 4) the metal roof system underlayment/eave protection must overlap lower Waterproofing System membrane flashing by a minimum of 100 mm (4"), and metal panels must overlap the Waterproofing System by at least 150 mm (6").
+A metal counter-flashing with an exposure of at least 100 mm (4") is required at the bottom termination of the metal panels. - 3) with a wall, wall membranes and finishes must positively lap membrane flashing by at least 75 mm (3").